maelvls/maelvls.github.io/content/2020/gh-actions-with-tf-private-repo/index.md

 Using SSH key pairs is not ideal.
 The key pair is tied to an individual and can't be linked to a Github App like `github-bot`.
 Plus, the key pair mechanism doesn't offer access to a specific repo, which means all your company's repositories are exposed.
-Using a Github App means that you can use a token (using `git+https`) and select which repositories can be accessed by this token.
+And finally, some companies do not have port 22 open for security reasons, which means `git+https` is their only option.

-To use HTTPS instead of git over SSH, we start by changing the way we import these modules:
+To use https instead of ssh, we start by changing the way we import these
+modules:

 ```diff
  module "some_instance_of_this_module" {